 How to Stop Wage Garnishment

-Nobody likes having their wages garnished.
-The good news is that taxpayers have several options to remove a garnishment after it has started.
+Nobody wants to give up their hard-earned paycheck.
+The good news is that taxpayers have several options to remove a wage garnishment after it has started.

 However, it’s important to understand that you will almost always need to pay a portion of your tax debt in order to stop wage garnishment.

 The first and most straightforward way to immediately halt a wage garnishment is to pay your back tax debt in full.
 Not every taxpayer can manage this financially, though, so the IRS provides alternatives such as installment agreements or offers in compromise.

 Setting up an Installment Agreement allows you to pay off your tax debt in small monthly payments.
 In most cases, the IRS will drop your wage garnishment once you’re entered into an installment agreement, as long as you don’t default.
 Your monthly installment payments will likely be lower than the previous garnishments.

 2. Offers in Compromise